sendgrid/docs/content/docs/ui/sending-email/getting-started-with-automation.md

 <call-out>

-Because of the iframe technology used to create the signup form, anytime you edit a form and click **Save & Apply** the form will be dynamically updated on whatever page or pages you have the form embedded in.
+Because of the iframe technology used to create the signup form, the form dynamically updates on the page or pages where you have the form embedded anytime you edit a form and click **Save & Apply**.

 </call-out>